Painting contractors in

 Licensing Requirements

-Maryland requires Home Improvement Contractor License for jobs over $500.
-Must pass written exam, provide financial statement, maintain $50,000 surety bond.
-License renewed every 2 years with 3 hours continuing education.
-Wicomico County may require local business license.
+Maryland requires Home Improvement Contractor License (MHIC) for projects over $500.
+Must pass business law exam, provide financial statement, maintain $50,000 surety bond.
+License renewal every 2 years with 3 hours continuing education.
+Lead-safe work practices certification required for pre-1978 homes.

 Permit Requirements